Trump recounts assassination attempt in great detail during RNC speech as he says its ‘painful’ to tell the story

 “Nothing will stop me in this mission, because our vision is righteous and our cause is pure,” he said.

-While Trump’s demeanor appeared more subdued as he recounted his experience during the shooting last week, the substance of his remarks hewed closer to the grievance-landen rhetoric that has characterized his speeches since he burst onto the political stage during the 2016 election.
+Trump’s demeanor appeared more subdued as he recounted the shooting.
+Later in the nearly two-hour speech, the substance of his remarks hewed closer to the grievance-landen rhetoric that has characterized his rallies since the 2016 election.

 He claimed that the outcome of the assassination attempt, which has been condemned and denounced by prominent figures from across the political spectrum, should be an end to the various criminal cases against him.

 Trump is the first convicted felon to accept the nomination of a major political party, having been found guilty on 34 separate charges by a New York City jury earlier this year.
-He also faces federal charges stemming from his efforts to unlawfully remain in office after losing the 2020 election to Joe Biden, as well as a state-level case in a Georgia court for his attempt to strong-arm state officials into falsifying election results after he became the first Republican to lose the Peach State in decades.
+He also faces federal charges stemming from his efforts to unlawfully remain in office after losing the 2020 election to Joe Biden, as well as a state-level case in a Georgia court for his attempt to strong-arm state officials into falsifying election results.

 Trump accused Democrats of “weaponizing the justice system” against him and called for them to stop pointing out his previous efforts to subvert election results by labeling him as a threat to democracy, instead claiming that he is “the one who is saving democracy for the people of our country.”

-The ex-president’s remarks were largely delivered as prepared from a teleprompter, though he appeared to go off on tangents at time.
-In one bizarre instance, he suggested that Wisconsin residents should cast their ballot for him because of his heavy investment in the Badger State.
+His remarks were largely delivered as prepared from a teleprompter, though he appeared to go off on tangents.
+In one instance, he suggested that Wisconsin residents should cast their ballot for him because of his heavy investment in the Badger State.

 “And by the way, Wisconsin, we are spending over $250 million here, creating jobs and other economic development all over the place.
 So I hope you will remember this in November and give us your vote.
 I am trying to buy your vote.
 I’ll be honest about that,” he said, before returning to reading from the monitor on front of him.

 While lacking the bombast of his typical rally speeches, Trump largely stuck to the boilerplate slogans and promises he has offered audiences since launching his third presidential campaign in November 2022.
+In the same way, he was introduced by an aggressively macho ticket of WWE legend Hulk Hogan, Kid Rock performing a revamped version of “American Bad***” and UFC president Dana White.

-He also included occasional allusions to his lie that the 2020 presidential election was stolen.
+He also included his familiar lies that the 2020 presidential election was stolen.